Tauren Poole

-Tauren Chasmaine Poole (born October 19, 1989) is a former American football running back.
-He played college football at Tennessee.
+Tauren Chasmaine Poole (born October 19, 1989) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Tennessee Volunteers.

 College career

 Poole attended University of Tennessee from 2008 to 2011 under head coaches Phillip Fulmer, Lane Kiffin, and Derek Dooley.
+The 2010 season was Poole's breakout with the Volunteers.
+He had six games going over 100 rushing yards on the season: UT Martin, Oregon, LSU, Alabama, Memphis, and Ole Miss.
+In addition, he had 11 rushing touchdowns.
 During his career, he rushed for 1,898 yards on 423 carries and 17 touchdowns.
 He was awarded the Pat Tillman Award at the 2012 East–West Shrine Game.

 Professional career

 Carolina Panthers

-Poole was signed as an undrafted free agent by the Carolina Panthers on May 11, 2012.
+Poole was signed as an undrafted free agent by the Carolina Panthers.
 He later spent time with the Pittsburgh Steelers and Indianapolis Colts.
 He signed again to the Panthers' active roster on September 27, 2014.
 On September 28, he made his NFL debut against the Baltimore Ravens.
 However, on his first career carry, he fumbled.
 He was released by the Panthers the next day, but re-signed with their practice squad soon after.